RyanParsley/mailman/README.md

 ## For convenience sake

 I created a "build.command" file so that people who are "terminal adverse" can build from finder.
-This can be a little fidgity if you use multiple version of ruby.
+This can be a little fidgity if you use multiple versions of ruby (RVM).
 You'll need to adjust the shebang appropriately for your environment.

 ## Basic use